ArtemPoliszczuk/NEPWide_AGN/README.md

 * **fuzzy_dist** - instance weights based on the distance from a class center (see paper for more details).
 * **fuzzy_err** - instance weights based on measurement uncertainties in a particular class (see paper for more details).

+#### Python scripts
+Python scripts which were used to train ML algorithms are available in **codes_for_training** directory.
+*Note:* some feature (or other column) names might slightly differ from names used in published csv files (training samples and AGN catalog).
+*Note:* generalization data set is not published in this repository.

 ### Training results
 The **training_results** directory contains detailed information about training of classifiers.
 Directory tree is structured as follows: